 vibe: 1 | quality: 1 | service: 1 | selection: 2.5 | $$$

 My gf bought me a Cornelius 5 gallon keg from them 3 weeks ago.
 They showed her the brand new keg in the window.
-Then 45 minutes later, they sell her a reconditioned Corny keg with dents in the side and a CO2 tank.
+Then 45 minutes later, they sell her a reconditioned dented and dirty Corny keg and a CO2 tank for $200.
 It was a present, and she is a little shy, so she just bought it anyway.
-There are NO PRICES on anything in the store.
-Hmmmm.
-A little shady?
+There are NO PRICES on most products in the store.

-I went there to give them a chance, and the 2 guys there (Friday, March 1st, 2013).
-I am not an agressive person, and was very polite, told them the story and they just looked at me.
-Then I asked if I could buy a new o-ring and get the CO2 tank refilled.
-They charged me $20 to re-fill a 5 pound CO2 tank, buy 1 plastic airlock, and get 2 o-rings for the in-line.
-Assuming that the refill was $10-$12, then they charged me $8-$10 for a 99 cent airlock and 2 o-rings that shoudl cost one dollar.
-WOW!
+I went there to give them a chance, (Friday, March 1st, 2013).
+I was very polite, told them the story and they just looked at me.
+No answer at all.
+They charged me $20 to re-fill a 5 pound CO2 tank (after telling my gf that refills were $12), Then they charged me $8 for 2 o-rings that should have already been replaced!

-I would rather pay amazon shipping than deal with these guys ever again.
-I dont' care if this post gets deleted.
-This is literally what happened.
 I did not file a complaint with the BBB, but they do have a negative rating with the BBB (better business bureau).
 Now I know why they never answer the phone when I called before.
 The phone was ringing when I was in there, and no one was answering the phone even though only one guy was doing something.
-Wow, Learn to Lazy it should be called lol.

 quality: 4 | service: 4.5 | selection: 4 | $$